cscarv/cscarv.github.io/_pages/research.md

 Informed by these issues, my research centers on developing methods for **learning geometric structure for non-Euclidean data** that's well-adapted to the tasks we'd like to solve.

-### My active projects
+## My active projects include:

 - Graph reweighting to align a graph's geometry with inter-node affinities.
 These affinities typically come from an attention mechanism that compares features between all pairs of nodes in the graph.
 - Using contrastive learning to learn a chemically-informative geometry for mass spectra.
 - Flow-based generative modeling using optimal transport.
-We hope to use our methods to efficiently model distributions over non-Euclidean objects like point clouds.
+We seek to use our methods to efficiently model distributions over non-Euclidean objects like point clouds.